spotfiresoftware/tibco-streaming-samples/modelops/README.md

-# TIBCO&reg; ModelOps Samples
+# Spotfire&reg; ModelOps Samples

-This directory contains TIBCO&reg; ModelOps sample projects that can be added to your local ModelOps sandbox(es), or duplicated into your own space(s).
+This directory contains Spotfire&reg; ModelOps sample projects that can be added to your local ModelOps sandbox(es), or duplicated into your own space(s).